 Throughout the 1950s, many science fiction and horror movies made the American public aware of the effects of nuclear bomb tests, fallout, and consequently, mutations for man and animals alike, diseases as well as strange powers or fantastic growth.
 The nation knew that this sort of weapon was extremely dangerous; that was one main message.
 In the movies, nevertheless, man and the military were always able to handle that power and would use it wisely to fight aliens, intruders or monsters; usually, the fear of a worldwide thermonuclear war was not even mentioned.

 Dr. Strangelove, on the other hand, would illustrate how easily an atomic bomb strike could become reality.
 While the movies of the 1950s usually would give the small (and small town) perspective on nuclear warfare, Kubrick’s film would show how things could get out of hand, and what it meant for the entire planet.
-His movie would thereby completely ridicule the military’s so-called “fail-safe” concept; a theory would prevent mistakes and erroneous decisions of those capable of releasing atomic missiles.
+His movie would, thereby, completely ridicule the military’s so-called “fail-safe” concept; a theory that they could prevent mistakes and erroneous decisions of those capable of releasing atomic missiles.

 In reality, no general hit the button and the planet was not destroyed.
 This is the result of a number of positive developments, some are directly related to popular culture and its products.
 “The nuclear war films were arguably part of why a war didn’t happen and what the results might look like. … And it is evident from newly released material that Ronald Reagan was tremendously and personally affected by the 1983 TV movie The Day After and that this influenced policy in a positive fashion.”